-At this stage, you’re probably pursuing higher education or have just completed it.
+At this stage, you’re probably pursuing higher education and the tuition costs that come with it.
 Depending on where you went to college, you might have education or student loan you need to start paying back.

 You may be considering moving out of your parents’ home and renting your own place.
 Perhaps you’re even looking to buy a vehicle, save money for travel, or invest in professional courses to help your career.

 This is the stage where you learn how to live within a budget as well as understand what you can afford to spend on and what you cannot.

 Keep track of your expenses and avoid the temptation of using a credit card or personal loan for unnecessary spends.
 You don’t really have major financial responsibilities right now, but it’s the perfect time to start planning for the future in a smart manner.